 2. To fulfill the thesis requirement, students will write a research paper of substantial length (50 – 80 pages, as appropriate for the project) the topic to be selected in conference with the thesis mentor.
 The mentor will be a faculty member whom the student will ask to serve as such.

-3. Literature Exams: students must pass both a Comprehensive and a Special Area exam.
-These exams are given once every semester, and more information on the exams are available in the Graduate Office.
+3. M.A.
+Literature students must also pass the Comprehensive Exam before graduation.
+This exam is given once every semester.
+More information and sample exams are available in the Graduate Office.

 4. Before the M.A. degree can be earned, a foreign translation exam, given once a semester, must be passed.
 Alternatively, students may fulfill the foreign language requirement by successfully completing specially designated language courses.